Forgot Your Apple ID Password? Here is How to Reset Apple ID and Apple Password

 If you can't log into your Apple account even after all this hassle, and if you're permanently locked out of your iCloud and Apple accounts, then you can try to recover iCloud password, but your biggest concern should be to save and recover as much data as possible.

-Because the iCloud and Apple passwords are the same, you would also lose all the data that you’ve kept in your iCloud.
-However, you can retrieve it all using a third party software called dr.fone - Recover (iOS).
+Because the iCloud and Apple passwords are the same, you would also lose all the data that you've kept in your iCloud.
+However, you can retrieve it all using third-party software called Dr.Fone - Data Recovery (iOS).